mr-mixas/Struct-Diff.pm/README.md

 Struct::Diff fails on structures with loops in references. `has_circular_ref` from [Data::Structure::Util](https://metacpan.org/pod/Data::Structure::Util) can help to detect such structures.

 Only arrays and hashes traversed.
-All other data types compared by their references or content.
+All other data types compared by reference addresses and content.

-No object oriented interface provided.

 # AUTHOR